theRealSlickFrog/Megan-Ross/_posts/2025-10-06-test-of-the-blog.md

 ---
 layout: blog
-title: Eligibility and Restrictions for Acting as an Attorney (Power of Attorney) in Nova Scotia
+title: Eligibility and Restrictions for Acting as a Power of Attorney
 date: 2025-10-06T14:10:00.000-03:00
 thumbnail: /images/blog/eligibility-.avif
 ---